itsHabib/rtt-quantiles/README.md

 ### Technical Details

-- Uses eBPF's `fentry` probe mechanism (more efficient than kprobes)
+- Uses eBPF's `fentry` probe mechanism
 - Hooks into `tcp_rcv_established` function in the kernel's TCP implementation
 - Extracts `srtt_us` (smoothed round-trip time in microseconds) from the TCP socket structure
 - Passes data to userspace via a ring buffer